 I wondered what it would feel like for God to send 10 strangers thousands of miles to help you and I thanked God for choosing us to hand deliver that message.

 We spent our last night as a mission trip family exploring the nearby town of Ponce, handing out homeless care packages, and eating a delicious restaurant meal—laughing until we were crying again.

 We worshiped by the campfire and we prayed one last time.

 The next morning at the airport we hugged and cried again saying goodbye to this family we’d become in just 6 days.
 I wondered over and over how love could be so strong in the few short hours we’d had together.

-In the middle of the airport hustle and bustle we gave our final hugs and 10 former strangers went their separate ways back to their own little corners of the country almost as if none of it had happened at all.
+In the middle of the airport hustle and bustle, we gave our final hugs and 10 former strangers went their separate ways back to their own little corners of the country almost as if none of it had happened at all.

-And I, the one with latest flight, sat in the airport coffee shop and cried one last time.
+And I, the one with the latest flight, sat in the airport coffee shop and cried one last time.

 I cried because I remembered.

-I remembered what it’s like to feel completely comfortable in group with one mission to love and serve God.
+I remembered what it’s like to feel completely comfortable in a group with one mission to love and serve God.
 I remembered how selfish and cold-hearted I always become hoarding my treasure while billions struggle to eat and survive.
 I remembered how powerful prayer can be and how listening can be our greatest ministry.
 I remembered how I wanted to spend all the days of my life: lifting others up.